 When To Plant Prairiegrasses

-Warm-season native grass seeds germinate at a minimum soil temperature of 60 degrees -- usually around April 1 to May 15 depending on location -- which allows weed treatment for seeding into a clean seedbed.
+Warm-season native grass seeds germinate at a minimum soil temperature of 60 degrees -- usually beginning around April 15 to May 15 depending on location -- which allows weed treatment for seeding into a clean seedbed.

 In years of adequate rainfall, or if irrigation is available, stands may be established as late as Aug.
 1 in the Midwest.
 Warm-season grasses should have at least 60 days of growth before a frost to protect them from winter injury.